Erikcb91/Slopsmith-Shuffle-Mode/README.md

 - Adjust delay timing
 5. Start playback and let Shuffle handle the rest.

-### OR

-1. Open the Shuffle plugin.
-2. Configure your shuffle preferences.
-3. Go back to your library and click the **🔀 Shuffle** button.

 ### New interactive features

 - **Skip current song** (highway button) → pauses the song and shows a popup with: